///////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

 Groups of Utah State University

-Another group, typically consisting of men, is assigned to set up the
+Another group, typically consisting of men, is assigned to set up the variety of pumpkin scenes in the park.
+Working alongside them are the electricians who oversee the wiring for power

 “Every person counts; we need their help and we appreciate it so much,” Worthen said.
 “Our pay is watching people enjoy it.”

 Approximately 30,000 people attend the Pumpkin Walk each year.
-Some travel long distances to see the pumpkin scenes.
+Some travel

 People have came from the East Coast, the West Coast and even Japan, Worthen said.